5G spectrum positions offer a roadmap for regulators

 The GSMA’s key 5G spectrum positions focus on the areas where governments, regulators and the mobile industry should cooperate to make this next-generation network technology a success.

-5G will support significantly faster mobile broadband speeds.
+5G supports significantly faster mobile broadband speeds.
 The technology will also help enable the full potential of the Internet of Things.

 Most notably, the speed, reach and quality of 5G services will be heavily dependent on governments and regulator support.
 Also, they need to provide timely access to the right amount and type of spectrum, and under the right conditions.

 1. 5G needs a significant amount of new harmonised mobile spectrum so defragmenting and clearing prime bands should be prioritised.
-Regulators should aim to make available 80-100 MHz of contiguous spectrum per operator in prime 5G mid-bands (i.e. 3.5 GHz) and around 1 GHz per operator in millimetre wave bands (i.e. 26/28 GHz).
+Regulators should aim to make available 80-100 MHz of contiguous spectrum per operator in prime mid-bands (e.g. 3.5 GHz) and around 1 GHz per operator in high-bands (e.g. mmWave spectrum).

-2. 5G needs spectrum within three key frequency ranges to deliver widespread coverage and support all use cases.
-The three ranges are: Sub-1 GHz, 1-6 GHz and above 6 GHz.
+2. 5G needs spectrum across low, mid and high spectrum ranges to deliver widespread coverage and support all use cases.

 4. Exclusively licensed spectrum should remain the core 5G spectrum management approach.
 Spectrum sharing and unlicensed bands can play a complementary role.